Helps with costs for Aboriginal and Torres Strait Islander Australians who are studying or undertaking an Australian Apprenticeship.

 A national register that records vaccinations given to children under seven years of age.

-If you are leaving Australia to travel or relocate, you need to check how this might affect your income support payments, health care and child support arrangements.
+If you are going to travel or live outside Australia, check how this may affect your health care, child support arrangements and Centrelink payments.

 Aboriginal and Torres Strait Islander people can get access to Centrelink services from anywhere in Australia, by calling Freecall 1800 136 380 Monday to Friday 8.00 am to 5.00 pm (local times).

-Covers 50% of out of pocket child care expenses, up to a maximum amount per child per year, in addition to any amount you may receive from Child Care Benefit and/or JET Child Care Fee Assistance (if applicable)..
+Covers 50% of out of pocket child care expenses for approved child care, up to a maximum amount per child per year, in addition to any other child care assistance.

-Payments and services are available to support you after someone close to you dies, including information on the steps that need to be taken, who to notify, and the emotional and financial support available.
-Includes links to bereavement payment and bereavement allowance information.
+Payments, counselling and financial services are available to support you after someone close to you dies.
+Includes information on the steps that need to be taken, who to notify and links to bereavement payment information.

-The Double Orphan Pension helps you meet the costs of caring for children who are orphans or who are unable to be cared for by their parents in certain circumstances.
-There is no income or assets test required.
+Helps meet the costs of caring for children who are orphans or who are unable to be cared for by their parents in certain circumstances.

 There are several services to support employers with employees who receive a payment or service from the Department of Human Services.

-Family Tax Benefit is a payment that helps with the cost of raising children.
-It is made up of two parts: Family Tax Benefit Part A and Part B. Part A is paid for each child, while Part B gives extra help to single parents and families with one main income.
+Helps with the cost of raising children.
+Made up of two parts, Part A is paid for each child, while Part B gives extra help to single parents and families with one main income.

-Annual reports for the Department of Human Services including Child Support Agency, Centrelink and Medicare.
-Reports are available in PDF format.
+Annual reports for the Department of Human Services including Child Support Agency, Centrelink, Medicare and CRS Australia.